What happens if the loan balance becomes greater than the value of the home?

 Are there restrictions on how my parents spend their money?

 Your parents can spend their money any way they want.
 Borrowers have used reverse mortgages to pay for grandchildren’s educations, vacations, new cars, medical expenses, home improvements or to eliminate debts.
 The money can be used for anything they desire.
+Borrowers must continue to pay property taxes and home insurance.

 Is there any information that provides what all of the fees will be?